ColinKennedy/rez_developer_packages/rez_lint/README.md

 }
 ```

-The Rez resolve will fail because dependency's requirement on mock conflicts
+The Rez resolve will fail because dependency's requirement on mock
-with the current package.
+conflicts with the current package.
+But if "dependency-1" added "mock-1"
+in its ``tests``, there would have been no issues at all.

 Same goes with build dependencies.
 They should not be in any ``requires``.
 It should be in either build_requires or private_build_requires.